 The coffee cherry is an edible fruit.
 So how can we make use of it?
 Credit: Flickr, Justin Baeder

 In coffee producing countries like Yemen and Ethiopia, drinking cascara is an old tradition.
-It’s served every morning before the coffee farmers rise as well as on special occasions, like the receiving of guests.
-Like the beans, the taste depends on the variety.
+Farmers served it every morning and on special occasions Like the beans, the taste depends on the variety.

-Cascara can be bought online from Square Mile or The Barn, so why not try it yourself?
+You can buy Cascara online from Square Mile or The Barn, so why not try it yourself?
 You can even enhance it with spices, using everything from ginger to cinnamon or cloves to create your own signature drink.

 Just remember – like coffee, cascara contains caffeine.
 Don’t get an overdose while experimenting!

 Spice it up: add different ingredients to your cascara, creating your own unique flavors.
 Credit: @_rougerubis_

 Coffee by-product #2: Ŝelosoda

 Fancy a sparkling coffee mixer?
 Think ŝelosoda.
 It’s similar to cascara, yet it tastes quite different.
 It naturally tastes like sweet honey and orange taste and drinkers often add organic lemon and orange juices to enhance the flavor.
 The added sparkle promises a refreshing drinking experience and it also goes well with some types of alcohol (I recommend gin).

 This coffee by-product is sourced from the coffee farm Las Lajones in Panama, ŝelosoda is brewed in southern Germany.
 It’s hard to find it outside of the German market, yet if you feel like creating your own, there’s strong potential for experimentation.
 (Dare I say it, putting your own twist on the ŝelosoda could see you crowned champion of your local barista competition.)

 And if you don’t feel like getting inventive, it can only be a matter of time until this delicious drink hits the global (online) market.